Artist as Leader: Ashok Sinha

 AS: What's happening for me at this moment in time is that throughout my career I've really been a doer rather than a delegator, which has been great.
 I've always gotten my hands dirty and done things myself because in my mind I probably always thought that I could do them better than others.
 But now I'm at a point and a stage in my life and my career where I need to let people do the doing a little bit for me.
 I'm thinking more about the strategy.
 That's been really difficult for me because people aren't doing things the way I want them to do, of course.
 Sort of letting go of that.

 As I was saying, one of the things that I oversee is our partnership strategy, our public affairs platform, which I feel very deeply about, because I feel like as a company this size, we need to be giving back.
 We're not giving back anywhere near as much as we should, and some of that's changed, but we need to give more.
-There's a woman who works with me who's fantastic, but she really is the one who's leading these partnerships.
+There's a woman who works with me who's fantastic, and she really is the one who's leading these partnerships.
 I said to her, "Why don't you present our strategy instead of me?"

 CM: Do you connect that at all to your experience as a director?